 Identifying Customer Pain Points

-Effective brand naming research carefully identifies the customer pain points.
+Effective brand-naming research carefully identifies customer pain points.
 Through customer research, brands can uncover problems, frustrations, and unmet needs plaguing the target market.
-Armed with these insights, they can craft a brand name that speaks directly to their pain points, positioning the offering as the solution they’ve sought.
+Armed with these insights, they can craft a brand name that speaks directly to their pain points and positions the offering as the solution they’ve sought.

 Exploring Potential Brand Names